Arrow right

 One of the primary benefits of paying off your car loan before buying a home is the improvement in your DTI ratio.
 With one less debt to account for, your DTI ratio decreases, which can enhance your chances of a favorable mortgage.
 A lower DTI ratio demonstrates to lenders that you have a manageable level of debt relative to your income, making you a more reliable borrower.

 Paying off your car loan can also raise your credit score.
 A lower credit utilization rate and a history of timely payments will contribute to a higher credit score.
 Since your credit score plays a crucial role in determining your mortgage eligibility as well as interest rates and terms, improving it can lead to a better mortgage.
+For a deeper look at this connection, see How Credit Score Impacts Your Home Buying Process.

 With a reduced DTI ratio and an improved credit score, you may be able to qualify for a larger mortgage amount.
 This can increase your purchasing power and allow you to afford a more expensive home or secure a better rate, ultimately saving you money over the life of the loan.
 Additionally, paying off your car loan early will free up more cash each month.